nycu-caslab/OSC-RISCV-Web/labs/lab0.rst

 ########################

 The OS kernel is initially compiled as an ELF file.
-We typically convert it into a raw binary image to prepare it for inclusion in a FIT image.
+To make it suitable for booting, we typically convert it into a raw binary image using ``objcopy``.
-This can be done using ``objcopy``:
+This binary image can then be included as part of a Flattened Image Tree (FIT) for use by the bootloader.

 .. code-block::